rosanafcunha/website_rosanafcunha/content/post/getting-started/suecia.md

 ---

 ---
-Today I have presented my work, the results of 27 months of dedication and intense research!
-I have learned a lot during this time, and I am very pround of my Thesis!
-I am grateful to all the people who, directly or indirectly, have supported me during this journey at the Museum of Zoology of the University of São Paulo.
+During my time in Europe I have applied for a volunter job position as an Assistant Collection Manager at the Swedish Museum of Natural History.
+There I worked inside the marine invertebrates collections, helping them with identification of molluscs and sea star, and organization issues.
+It was a wonderful experience, and I have met many incredible people that make this museum one of the most important research institution in the world!
 ---

 ---